TheTexta/obsidian-main/Psychology/Unit 8 - Disorder Psychology/non suicidal self injury.md

 #disorder-psychology
-Non Suicidal Self Injury::NSSI is a strong predictor of future suicide attempts.

-Non Suicidal Self Injury is used to::Find relief from negative thoughts
+Non Suicidal Self Injury::NSSI is a strong predictor of future suicide attempts and is used to find relief from negative thoughts.